Overview of Strongman Training Programs

 Individualization in Strongman Programming

-• Body structure and leverages
+• Your body structure and leverages

-• Strengths and weaknesses
+• Your strengths and weaknesses

-• Injury history
+• Your injury history

-• Recovery capacity
+• Your recovery capacity

-• Competition schedule
+• Your competition schedule

-Individualization is one of the defining characteristics of effective Strongman programming.
+Individualization is one of the defining characteristics of effective strongman programming.

 Common Programming Approaches